Reports

 How can I view scoring criteria?

-Our full blank assessment templates, which include scoring criteria, are available exclusively to ActiveScore and ModeScore Accredited Professionals (AP).
+Our blank assessment templates, which include scoring criteria, are available exclusively to ActiveScore and ModeScore Accredited Professionals (AP).

 We encourage individuals to complete our AP course to gain important instructions and product information before beginning an assessment.
 The AP program is free, open to everyone, and can be completed in under a day.
-Register here today!
+Register here today.

 Already an AP?
 After completing the course, you should have received a certificate and a link to access exclusive materials, including our templates.
 If you’re still having trouble, please reach out to our team for assistance.